10:35 PM 1/2/2023

 I *meant* to make pinning the new veil the first chore when I sat down, and measured the old veil before throwing it into the washing machine, but there is no glycerin on the trunk, so I did chores that required what was already there.

 I noticed, when putting clothes in the washer that the waist casing of the briefs made from a black scrap and a white scrap was coming unstitched -- but only on the black half.
 That seems rather weird.
 Before I put them in the drawer this evening, I lengthened the stitch on the Necchi to 4 (four what?
 I thought it was millimeters, but twelve stitches on 4 are only three and a half centimeters.) and mended the casing with the ecru thread that was on the machine.

 Later I fetched the kakhi thread and whipped a side seam that was starting to come undone on striped jersey briefs W. I still haven't noticed any difference between the purl-side out crotch liner and the knit-side out crotch liner.

 And just now I sewed the waist casing of YD#10.
 This exceeds the capacity of the drawer; I must look around Big Lots for a bigger dresser during tomorrow's Sprawlmart tour.

 wearing those tights at the moment, and have been

 wearing them frequently.
-There is no tendency to
+There is no

-significantly longer than my waist measurement.
+the waist is significantly longer than my waist

 Anything else on the to-do list I can strike off?